abhiditi/flutter_apod_web/README.md

 The Screen is responsive with elegant UI/UX and themes.
 Note- For better results of using HTML Element in Flutter Web Google suggests web rendering.
-Run the application in console with the command: flutter run -d chrome --web-renderer html However, the application can be run from the editor too.
+Run the application in console with the command: flutter run -d chrome --web-renderer html However, the application can be run from the editor too